 GranGuanche

-is a cycling route
+is a bikepacking route

 across the Canary Islands.